Something of Our Own

 Perhaps the problem is that he always awakens.

 As long as Haymitch isn't aware of himself, his life, or the memories that torment him, he's content.
-The problem is that hasn't happened yet.
+Unfortunately, Haymitch is all too aware.
 It's been years since he dreamt of something pleasant or even contentedly nothing at all.
 The only solution may very well be death but he has two too many people to look after for that.

 Not that he hasn't considered it - Haymitch just tries not to linger on those kinds of thoughts.
 Succumbing to the hardships of his life means succumbing to the Capitol, and helping win a damn revolution is enough to indicate that he can't accept the idea.
 Instead, he drinks until Peeta, Katniss, or Sae make him eat, bathe, talk.
 Instead, he drinks the entire day and into the night until he has to fall asleep.